sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Concepts/return-on-investment.md

 for sure, I feel that it lacks some non-monetary gains.
 There are those that try to calculate the value of everything by converting it into an amount of money.
 While there is value in this, I find it a difficult exercise to align with my personal ethics.

 A question to ask here is: _"How would you value a human life?
-How would you value an improvement to someones self-image or daily struggles?"_
+How would you value an improvement to someone's self-image or daily struggles?"_

 We shan't go into this much further, as we would deviate from the main point I wish to transfer and dive too deep into philosophical debate.